 Costs incurred during the preliminary project and post implementation stages, including training and maintenance costs, are expensed as incurred.
-The majority of these capitalized software costs consist of internal payroll costs and external payments for software development, purchases and related services.
+The majority of these capitalized software costs

 Costs incurred are not amortised until the asset to which those costs relate are brought into use.